CAKE-DRI/CAKEbox/docs/how-to/github-webpages.md

 - Create an account at github.com;
 - Log into github;
 - At the left, type in your repository name into the **Find a repository...** field.
 This has to be the github.io URL.
-If you want to alter CAKE for example, you have to type in cake-dri.github.io, i.e., the URL without the leading https::;
+If you want to alter CAKE for example, you have to type in cake-dri.github.io, i.e., the URL without the leading ``https::``;
 - From hereon, this repository should always show up on the left every time you log in.

 ## Edit a file